 Being a versatile dish, it also accompanies rice dishes from the indian cuisine like cumin rice, vegetable pulao, ghee rice, saffron rice and even a simple steamed rice very well.

 Blanching: I always recommend blanching spinach when making palak paneer recipe.
 Blanching removes the raw taste, bitterness and metallic flavor of spinach and makes it palatable without having any after taste.
 Apart from preserving the green color of the spinach leaves, it also gets rid of harmful microorganisms and pesticide residues.

 Pan-frying paneer: The paneer or tofu cubes can also be lightly fried and then added to the spinach sauce.
 In this case, you don't need to cook the paneer or tofu in the gravy as when frying they are already cooked.

 Spinach: Use fresh tender spinach leaves.
 Remove the stems before from the leaves if they are dense or stringy.
 Tender stems can be added.
 You can also use frozen spinach instead of fresh spinach.

-Paneer: Use fresh paneer or better to use homemade paneer.
+Paneer: Use fresh and soft paneer or better to use homemade paneer.
 For packaged paneer or frozen paneer follow the instructions written on the pack.

 Vegan variations: Substitute paneer with tofu.
 Use cashew or coconut cream in place of regular cream, or just skip the cream altogether.